TheoForay/testXSharpIntership/README.md

-Added 1 line here and del 1
+Added 1 and deleted 1